shiryz/call-it-back/README.md

 # Call it Back

-This Readme tries to better introduce the concept of callbacks to those new to it, I assume you have a basic understanding of JavaScript and know what functions are.
+This Readme tries to better introduce the concept of callbacks to those new to it, it assumes you have a basic understanding of JavaScript and know what functions are.

 ## Functions all the way